x0xr00t/Automated-MUlti-UAC-Bypass/README.md

 # Issues
 * Feel free to make issue ticket, if sum is not working, or support blocks missing.
 * To assist me when creating a ticket, list ur windows version pulled with powershell and list it with the ticket.

+# Opened the discussion section for idea's to improve.
+* Feel free to bring idea's for improvements.

 # Legal Disclaimer:
 * I am not responsible for U using it on non authorized systems, make sure u use it on systems u own or are authorized on.